tlevine/rectangle-traversal/readme.md

 If any of the variables was "other", the trial was ignored.

-These four variables were modeled with bivariate analysis of variance with two independent variables.
+These four variables were modeled with bivariate analysis of variance with two main effects and their interaction.
 Since all values of "other" were ignored, all of the variables had exactly two levels.

-### Results
+## Results

 [Some number of] people participated in the study.
 Here are some summary statistics.